• Skip to primary navigation

 Recipe Expert Tips

-• If your duck has a yellow-is thin layer over the skin, rub the skin with some bran to easily get it off.
+• If your duck has a yellowish layer over the skin, rub the skin with some bran to easily get it off.
 I am guessing that you can also use oats, the point is using something rough to peel off that thin layer.
 Bran is more commonly used in the Middle East.

 • Here is my grandma's way of cleaning ducks: